amkcpu/example-processors-siddhi/src/main/resources/org.apache.streampipes.processors.siddhi.streamcomparator/documentation.md

 ***

 ## Description
-Compare two streams based on one field.
-If they deviate with more than `x` percent (where `x` is specified in the `Maximum Deviation` parameter), the events will not be filtered.
+Compare two streams based on one field, with one acting as input stream and the other as reference.
-Else, the events from stream one will be passed.
+If they deviate by more than `x` percent on the specified fields, the events from stream 1 will be passed on.

 ***

 ## Required input
+### Field To Compare
+Specifies the field name from stream 1 to use for the comparison (has to be numeric).

+### Reference Field To Compare
+Specifies the field name from stream 2, the reference stream, to use for the comparison (has to be numeric).

+###Maximum Deviation
-`Maximum Deviation`: Deviation in % that is allowed.
+Deviation in % that is allowed.

 ***

-## Configuration

-### Field
-Specifies the field name where the filter operation should be applied on.

-### Operation
-Specifies the filter operation that should be applied on the field.

-### Threshold value
-Specifies the threshold value.

 ## Output
-The processor outputs the input event if it satisfies the filter expression.
+The processor outputs the input event from stream 1 if the streams deviate by more than specified in the `Maximum Deviation` parameter.